dnjackson/500lines/same-origin-policy/doc/chapter.md

 }
 ```

-The keyword `one` means that (for simplicity) we're going to restrict to exactly one domain name server, so that `Dns.map` will be the mapping used everywhere.
-Again, as with serving resources, this could be dynamic (and in fact there are known security attacks that rely on changing DNS bindings during an interaction) but we're simplifying.
+The keyword `one` means that (for simplicity) we're assuming exactly one domain name server; the expression `Dns.map` will represent a single, global mapping.
+The mapping is static -- another simplification.
+There are in fact known security attacks that rely on changing DNS bindings during an interaction, but we're ignoring that complication.

 In order to model HTTP requests, we also need the concept of _cookies_, so let's declare them: